grislyeye/three-meet/pages/backgrounds/magic.md

 </header>

 This gleaming onyx bracelet cannot be removed.
 It allows you to hear and commands the... things that linger beyond the shadows.
-While you're wearing it you have **Darkvision**.
+While wearing it you have **Darkvision**.